X-Ray Background Tool Help

 Please refer to the XSPEC Users Manual for more information on how to use XSPEC.

-The source code to a command-line version of the X-Ray Background Tool is available for download.
+The source code to a command-line version of the X-Ray Background Tool is in the public domain and available for download.
 Power users interested in computing the average X-ray background count rates for a multitude of sky regions should consider using the command-line tool for batch jobs.
-The source code requires HEAsoft to be installed.
+The source code requires HEASoft to be installed.

 ROSAT Survey Diffuse Background Maps, Paper II